How to use AI to write emails, edit drafts, and fix your tone

 “Review this paragraph for clarity.
 Point out any sentences that are confusing, too long, or redundant.
 Suggest improvements but explain why each change makes the writing better.”

 This is especially helpful for important documents like cover letters, proposals, or anything going to someone you want to impress.
+If you’re working on job application materials specifically, AI for job searching has targeted prompts for resumes, cover letters, and interview prep.
 Asking the AI to explain its suggestions means you actually learn from the feedback, too.

 Shortening wordy writing